 The Fitbit Flyer have a typical wireless design that looks somewhat like the Jaybird X3 but feels a bit more premium.
 They're decently durable and stable sports headphones with a common in-ear fit but also include two sets of stability accessories for a secure fit when running and working out.
 They have a simple and efficient control scheme, and they're very breathable headphones since they do not cover your ears.
 They're also portable and compact enough to carry on your person at all times.
 However, if you're not a big fan of in-ears then they won't be ideal for you and their buttons can feel a bit mushy, but at least they have good auditory feedback.

 The Fitbit Flyer have a simple and straightforward design that looks good and feels high-end.
+They feel a lot more premium than the Plantronics BackBeat Fit but do not benefit from the extra stability of an ear-hook design.
 They look somewhat like the Jaybird X3 but with slightly bigger earbuds, and fortunately, they do not stick out of your ears like the Bose SoundSport Wireless.
 They come in two color schemes, Nightfall Blue and Lunar Gray.
 The latter is a bit more flashy but still looks great for outdoor use.
 The special stability wings make them stand out from the other similarly designed wireless in-ears, but overall they do not feel very different from those models, especially when using the normal stability fins.

 The Fitbit Flyer have a typical in-ear fit that's decently comfortable but won't be for everyone.
 They come with 3 sets of gel tips of varying sizes and a couple of different stability wings and fins.
 The fit isn't altered much by the additional stability accessories though, so if you're not a big fan of in-ear designs you will have some of the same issues with these headphones.